 (I literally just posted a picture of cheese.
 Am I doing this blogging thing right?)

-Orange juice is readily available, but “pulp” is referred to as “juicy bits,” and honestly the jokes just write themselves.
+Orange juice is readily available, which is heaven to my ears for a Florida girl.
+However, “pulp” is referred to as “juicy bits,” and honestly the jokes just write themselves.

-It does get confusing when you start looking for eggs.
+Navigating your way through grocery stores in England starts to get even more exciting when you start to look for the eggs in the fridge.
 Oh, no. The eggs are not in the fridge.
 They are stored casually, on the dry shelves, next to the bread like it’s NO BIG DEAL.

-This is jarring for an American who is used to the “eggs must be refrigerated” mantra, but apparently it really isn’t a big deal since the eggs are processed differently than in America.
-If you’re incredibly interested, here’s an article.
+This is jarring for an American who is used to the “eggs must be refrigerated” mantra, but it really isn’t a big deal since the eggs are processed differently than in America.
+My British husband does prefer to store our eggs in the fridge at home, but I think that’s just for storage purposes and has nothing to do with food safety.
+If you’re incredibly interested in the egg in fridge/eggs on shelves debate, here’s an article.
 If you’re not, let’s carry on (isn’t this the most fun you’ve had all day?
 I BET!)

 Okay, yes, America has pizza Pringles and so I can hardly judge the UK for following their paprika-loving hearts, but roast chicken?
 How does that even work?
 If the chicken isn’t enough to tide you over, you can always follow it up with some flame grilled steak.